apostrophecms/sanitize-html/README.md

 sanitize-html will log a warning if these tags are allowed, which can be disabled with the `allowVulnerableTags: true` option.

-### Discarding the entire contents of a disallowed tag

 ### Choose what to do with disallowed tags

 Instead of discarding, or keeping text only, you may enable escaping of the entire content: